e-dorigatti/e-dorigatti.github.io/_posts/2019-08-30-a_gentle_introduction_to_natural_language_and_genomics.markdown

 similarly to a language and has a similar structure.
 For example, in both cases there are long range dependencies.
 Subject and object can be at the opposite ends of a sentence, but they must be linked to understand the meaning of that sentence.
-Similarly, some aminoacids, the words of DNA, can be far apart in the DNA sequence, but once protein encoded by that sequence is produced and folded, those aminoacids end up sticking to each other to keep the protein structure together.
+Similarly, some amino acids, the words of DNA, can be far apart in the DNA sequence, but once protein encoded by that sequence is produced and folded, those amino acids end up sticking to each other to keep the protein structure together.
 Understanding these long range dependencies and the 3D structure of proteins helps us understand what their functions are and how they relate to each other.
-Synonyms are another common feature between natural language and DNA; some aminoacids can be replaced with others without altering the folding (and the function) of the resulting protein, while others are fundamental and cannot be changed without changing the protein.
-Moreover, there are certain sequences of aminoacids that are found in many different genes, and that fold in the same way, while other combinations of aminoacids are instead very rare.
+Synonyms are another common feature between natural language and DNA; some amino acids can be replaced with others without altering the folding (and the function) of the resulting protein, while others are fundamental and cannot be changed without changing the protein.
+Moreover, there are certain sequences of amino acids that are found in many different genes, and that fold in the same way, while other combinations of amino acids are instead very rare.
-Actually, aminoacids are actually composed by three bases (C,T,A,G) each; this means that there is some redundancy, since several triplets all map to the same aminoacid.
+Actually, amino acids are actually composed by three bases (C,T,A,G) each; this means that there is some redundancy, since several triplets all map to the same amino acid.
 There are also combinations to indicate the beginning and ending of a protein.

 There is much more that we know, and even more that we do not yet know, about